200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-BloodhoundAdetectiveRPG.md

 Give one suit of 2-10 and the Ace (which counts as a 1) to each player.
 Place three kings in front of the Criminal.
 Put the rest of the deck aside.

 The Criminal narrates a short scene (a minute or two) in which they commit a crime.
 Then the Detective narrates a scene the following day searching for clues.
 Both players place a card from their hand face down, then reveal.
 Add your total Kings, and compare the sums.
-If the Detective wins, they steal a King as theyíve ìfound a clue,î which the Detective describes.
+If the Detective wins, they steal a King as they‚Äôve ‚Äúfound a clue,‚Äù which the Detective describes.

 Repeat this process.
 Neither player may directly affect the other, until their Final Scene.
 For instance, the Criminal cannot kill the Detective in their scene.